Financial Aid

 In addition to grants and fellowships for tuition and living costs, Yale Health Basic Coverage is provided at no cost to students enrolled at least half-time in degree-granting programs.

-Eligible Ph.D. students also receive a Health Award, which covers the full cost of the single-student and the Student + Child(ren) Yale Health Hospitalization/Specialty Coverage (including coverage for prescriptions), half the cost of the Student + Spouse coverage, and the Student + Child(ren) portion of the Student Family Plan.
+Eligible Ph.D. students also receive a Health Award, which covers the full cost of student’s elected health coverage, including the following plans: Student + Spouse, Student + Child(ren), and the Family Plan.
 Eligible Ph.D. students with a child will also receive an annual Student Family Support subsidy in the amount of $7,500, issued in installments of $3,750 per term.
-For Ph.D. students who elect the Family Plan at Yale Health, the Family Support subsidy is first applied automatically to pay the cost of the spousal portion of Family Plan coverage; the remainder of the subsidy is then disbursed to the student.
 The annual subsidy will increase by $2,500 ($1,250 per term) for each additional child under the age of six.

 Students who do not participate in Yale Health Hospitalization/Specialty Coverage will not be provided with Health Awards.
 The graduate dental and vision plans are options that eligible students may choose to purchase for themselves and their dependents and are not covered by the Health Award.
 (For further information regarding health care options through Yale Health, see Health Services under Yale University Resources and Services.)